The Sky Tonight

 Solar System

-Sun: The Sun begins the month in the zodiacal constellation of Virgo, the Virgin.
-It leaves Virgo and passes into Libra, the Scales on October 31.
+Sun: The Sun begins the month in the zodiacal constellation of Libra, the Scales.
+It leaves Libra and crosses into a claw of Scorpius, the Scorpion on November 23.
+It passes out of the claw and into the non-zodiacal constellation of Ophiuchus, the Serpent-bearer, on November 30.
+It transits Ophiuchus and crosses into Sagittarius, the Archer on December 18.
 Note: the Zodiacal constellations used in astrology have significant differences with the familiar astronomical constellations both in size and the timing of the passage through them of the Sun, Moon and planets.

 Moon: